joshsoftware/minion-api/readme.md

 whole log retrieval, and ElasticSearch for log search.
 It also handles authentication for additional services, like the MINION Agent Service (aka "MAS").

+## There's a V1 and a V2

+V1 of the API is the original, semi-working API and service code used for demo purposes.
+Version 2 is a rewrite based on lessons learned in the first version.

 ## Helpful Notes

 **To exit the server program**, you'll need to hit CTRL+C _twice_.
 This is